 apt command with sudo privileges will not ask for the password again, as shown below.

 Want to add more commands to avoid typing sudo passwords?
-Then add the absolute path of all commands separated with commas as shown below.
+Then add the absolute path of all commands, separated by commas, as shown below.

 username ALL=(ALL) NOPASSWD: /usr/bin/apt, /usr/bin/systemctl

-Run All Command without Sudo Password [Not Recommended]
+Run All Commands without Sudo Password [Not Recommended]

 I think you definitely got bored typing passwords.
 You can execute all the commands requiring sudo privileges without a password (not recommended).